Status: in progress

 The information gained can be used to better understand and assess the potential for diesel exhaust exposure in Ontario fire halls and to determine if current diesel exhaust controls are effective based on activity level, hall design, time of year, and geographical factors.

-This study commenced in April 2016.
+This study commenced in April 2016 and is in the dissemination phase.
 Ethics approval has been granted.

 This project is funded by the Ontario Ministry of Labour.